-All Kids’ Clubs are not created equal.
-From pirate ships to pony rides, here are the best of the best for an amazing family holiday
+A good hotel kids’ club is absolutely essential for a fab family holiday!
+From pirate ships to pony rides, here are the best of the best for your next family getaway in the region

-Stuck at home this summer, mama?
-If you’ve got a bit of wanderlust and are itching to start planning your next family holiday, we’ve rounded up the creme de la creme of hotel kids’ clubs across Southeast Asia (and beyond).
-We’re not talking just some board games or arts and crafts; these are spots that go the extra mile with activities like pony rides and flying trapeze, facilities like outdoor pirate ships and rock climbing walls, with a fair few waterslides thrown in for good measure.
+Rejoice for the return of travel!
+If you’re itching to start planning your next family holiday with summer coming up, we’ve rounded up the creme de la creme of hotel kids’ clubs across Southeast Asia (and beyond).
+We’re not just talking about board games or arts and crafts; these are spots that go the extra mile with activities like pony rides and flying trapeze, adventurous facilities like outdoor pirate ships and rock climbing walls, with a fair few waterslides thrown in for good measure.
 We’ve focused on nearby hotspots like Bali and Phuket, along with some particularly amazing resorts that are worth the extra distance.
-Bon voyage to you and your lucky kiddos!

-Club Med is synonymous with rad family holidays, and their gorgeous resort in Nusa Dua is no exception, with everything from a beautiful white sand beach to heaps of complimentary water sports, along with their famous Flying Trapeze School.
-Club Med Bali offers four separate kids’ clubs, including the complimentary Mini Club Med for kids ages 4-10 and Junior Club Med for 11-to-17-year-olds.
+Club Med is synonymous with awesome family holidays, and their gorgeous resort in Nusa Dua, Bali is no exception, with everything from a beautiful white sand beach to heaps of complimentary water sports, along with their famous Flying Trapeze School.
+Club Med Bali offers four separate hotel kids’ clubs, including the complimentary Mini Club Med for kids ages 4-10 and Junior Club Med for 11-to-17-year-olds.
 For an additional cost there’s also Baby Club Med (4 to 23 months) and Petit Club Med (ages 2 to 3).
 Throw in all-inclusive food and beverage, and that’s just about as fuss-free as it gets!

 If you simply want a change of scenery, make a quick escape to Batam and this all-suites resort, which is perfect for families.
 You’ll find four swimming pools (one indoor and three outdoor, including one with a waterslide); a kids’ club with lots of fun daily activities; a nice playground for children of all ages, and even paintball for the older ones (or adventurous parents who aren’t afraid of bruising!).